invertase/java-docs-samples/memorystore/valkey/leaderboard/GUIDE.md

 ## Leaderboard Workflow

 1. **Score Submission:** A user submits a score, which is added to the cache and database.
-2. **Rank Retrieval:** By default rankings are returned, displaying data ordered by the highest scores.
+2. **Rank Retrieval:** By default, rankings are returned, displaying data ordered by the highest scores.
 3. **Rank Retrieval (Filtered):** Rankings are displayed based on any applied filters.

 ## Step-by-Step Guide